10

 – primo

-Nov 16, 2015 at 8:47
+Commented Nov 16, 2015 at 8:47

 • \$\begingroup\$ @primo Good point.
-In case it wasn't clear with my comment above, this isn't a port of your code, but my own work that does exactly what yours does (but with more bytes) \$\endgroup\$ Nov 16, 2015 at 15:01
+In case it wasn't clear with my comment above, this isn't a port of your code, but my own work that does exactly what yours does (but with more bytes) \$\endgroup\$ Commented Nov 16, 2015 at 15:01

 • \$\begingroup\$ I understood correctly, just providing a tip to remove the (rather verbose) x=$<.readlines*''.
 While I'm doing that, sub! also has a two parameter overload (rather than one paramater + block) that accepts a replacement string, so you can use \1, \2, etc. instead of needing to concatenate it all. \$\endgroup\$